 Since becoming a Habitat homeowner, Tina has completed her undergraduate degree at UNM and today she is in her fourth year of teaching at an elementary school.
 She sold her Habitat home to purchase a larger home closer to the school where she teaches and to Albuquerque Academy where her daughter attends on scholarship.
 Because Habitat homes have a zero percent interest rate, Tina was able to realize some $20,000 when she sold her home back to Habitat, and used the money for a down payment on her new home.
 Tina says she would not be where she is today without the opportunity that Greater Albuquerque Habitat for Humanity provided for her and her daughter.

 How we build is just as important as what we build.
-Habitat houses are built with a contribution of five hundred volunteer hours of “sweat equity” labor on the part of the Partner Family By investing themselves in the building process, Partner Families gain self-reliance, self-esteem and new skills.
+Habitat houses are built with a contribution of five hundred volunteer hours of “sweat equity” labor on the part of the soon to be Homeowner.
+By investing themselves in the building process, Habitat families gain self-reliance, self-esteem and new skills.

-Selected families who are successful in completing the requirements will receive a no-interest mortgage on a house built to accommodate their family size and budget.
+Families who are successful in completing the requirements for a Habitat Home receive a no-interest mortgage on a house built to accommodate their family size and budget.
 A decent place to live and an affordable mortgage create a situation where homeowners can save money, invest in education, pursue opportunity and have more financial stability.

-The sales of Habitat houses to Partner Families is structured to give Habitat a First Right of Refusal to buy back the homes we build, which assures continued affordability of these homes beyond the first owner.
+The sale of Habitat houses is structured to give Habitat a First Right of Refusal to buy back the homes we build, which assures continued affordability of these homes beyond the first owner.
 The down payments and monthly mortgage payments are reinvested and used to build more houses through a revolving fund.
 In this way, we can ensure that Habitat homes will continue to meet the need for affordable housing in the Greater Albuquerque area.